Law Pak: International career

 Law represented the Republic of China (Taiwan) in the 1958 Asian Games, the 1960 Summer Olympics, the 1960 AFC Asian Cup, the 1966 Asian Games and the 1968 AFC Asian Cup.

 Law also played for Hong Kong League XI in 1958 Merdeka Tournament.

-Managing career
+Managerial career

 Law had managed Hong Kong football clubs Yuen Long and Eastern.
 With Eastern, he was assisted by Koo Luam Khen who acted as coach.
 He also spent over 10 years in Taiwan for Flying Camel, a military sponsored club.
-During his career at Taiwan, he also guest coached Republic of China (Taiwan), which the team played under the name "Chinese Taipei" due to the foreign relation of Taiwan as well as the People's Republic of China.
+During his career at Taiwan, he also guest coached Republic of China (Taiwan), which team played under the name "Chinese Taipei" due to the foreign relations of Taiwan as well as the People's Republic of China.